jkulawik/blog/_drafts/discord-alternative.md

 the moment they do something unpopular, you're looking for an alternative once again.

 In light of that, the idealist in me says that **Element/Matrix** is the future.
-The issue is however, that its development has been concentrating on enterprise support, giving no love to the casual users (ekhm custom emojis nowhere in sight ekhm).
+However, its development has been concentrating on enterprise support, giving no love to the casual users (custom emojis nowhere in sight).
 My attempts at starting a server did not give me a good first impression, and joining an existing instance can be risky as I've mentioned before.
 I really want Element to be the winner, but considering all of the above,